 How TransferWise Began

-Like many of the best ideas, TransferWise was created to answer a problem— transferring money internationally between banks without paying excessive fees.
+Like many of the best ideas, TransferWise (as it was then called) was created to answer a problem— transferring money internationally between banks without paying excessive fees.

 The company was founded in 2011, Kristo Käärmann and Taavet Hinrikus.
 They are both Estonian and, at that time, they were living in London, England.